TheCloudMage/terraform-aws-s3-module/README.md

 > BucketName: The bucket name must be all lowercase, with only numbers, lowercase characters or a hyphan.
 The Bucket name must also be globally unique which is where the prefix or suffix variable helpers come in to help uniquely the desired bucket name.

-> BucketName Case: In the event that an upper case name is provided for the bucket name varialbe, the module will run a lower() function on the final bucket name before assigning the bucket name to the bucket api call to ensure that all passed bucket names are lowercase.
+> BucketName Case: In the event that an upper case name is provided for the bucket name variable, the module will run a lower() function on the final bucket name before assigning the bucket name to the bucket api call to ensure that all passed bucket names are lowercase.

 <br>